octave-app/octave-app.github.io/docs/index.md

 Then you can double-click the DMG file to open it and do the installation.

-If you don't do this, then when you try to run Octave-8.4.0 from the Applications folder, you may get an error window saying "This app is damaged and should be moved to the trash" and it won't run.
+If you don't do this, then when you try to run Octave.app from the Applications folder, you may get an error window saying "This app is damaged and should be moved to the trash" and it won't run.

 Sorry for the inconvenience.
 I haven't figured out a better way to deal with this yet.

-Details on the release page: [Octave.app 8.4.0 release](https://github.com/octave-app/octave-app/releases/tag/v8.4.0).
+Details on the release page: [Octave.app 9.2 release](https://github.com/octave-app/octave-app/releases/tag/v9.2).

 ### Details